 Director of Admissions

 Mary was raised in Portland, Oregon and ventured north for college.
 While at UAF, she earned a BA in Communication and played play basketball for the Nanooks.
 After a stint as a research intern in D.C., Mary spent the next few years traveling the world and earning a master’s degree in English.
 After several years as an adjunct instructor in the Pacific Northwest, she returned home to Fairbanks to work in Admissions.

 Mary can often be found cheering on the Nanooks at a sporting event or attending a concert on campus.
 She adores the aurora and is slowly becoming more proficient at cross country skiing on the 27 km of UAF ski trails.
 She doesn’t drink coffee – only tea, preferably English breakfast or Earl Gray.

 John grew up in rural Pennsylvania and earned his bachelor’s degree in Communications.
 Upon graduating, John worked in New York and then moved to Japan, where he taught English in the JET Program for two years.
 While in Japan, John studied ceramics with a family of Japanese potters.
 In 2006 he moved to Alaska and began studying and working at UAF.
 John earned his Master of Fine Arts degree in ceramics from UAF in 2011, and he now works with UAF students as an admissions counselor and adjunct professor of art.

 In addition to his interest in art, John loves to be outside.
 In the winter, John enjoys hunting, skiing and skijoring with his golden retriever, Rocky.
 In the summer months, he enjoys gardening, fishing, berry picking, canoeing and camping with his wife and friends.
 John is passionate about life in Alaska, and he particularly enjoys welcoming new people to the Fairbanks community.

-Territories: Alaska - Rural (including rural road system), and the Lower 48 - Central & Mountain timezones
+Territories: Alaska - Rural (including rural road system), Southcentral, and Southeast; Lower 48 - Central and Mountain timezones